Physics 234A: String Theory I

 Fall 2009, and

 introduction to string theory, and can be taken without any prior knowledge

 of quantum field theory (for example, it could be taken concurrently with

 The main textbook is again going to be

-Homework assignments will posted on this website on Friday afternoons,
+Homework assignments will be posted on this website weekly (or sometimes

-The assignments will be due in the 11:10am discussion session (with the
+biweekly).
+The assignments will be due at the day/time TBD.

 Most homeworks will be assigned from the list of Homework problems in